 What happened

 The Verge reports Microsoft is restricting employee access to Anthropic's Claude Fable 5 following Anthropic's updated data retention rules.
-Per The Verge, Claude Fable 5 is not present in the model picker Microsoft employees use for internal versions of GitHub Copilot, while other Claude models remain accessible internally under Zero Data Retention (ZDR) rules.
-The Verge reports that Microsoft has told employees its legal teams are evaluating Anthropic's changes and that concerns focus on customer data and confidential information.
+Per The Verge, Fable 5 is absent from the model picker Microsoft employees use for internal GitHub Copilot, while Opus 4.8, Sonnet 4.6, and Haiku 4.5 remain accessible internally under Zero Data Retention (ZDR).
+Microsoft told employees its legal teams are evaluating Anthropic's changes; concerns focus on customer data and confidential information.

 Technical details

-The Verge reports that Anthropic ties Claude Fable 5 to its safety classifiers so that prompts and outputs are retained for 30 days, and that content flagged as violating Anthropic's usage policy can be kept for up to two years.
-The Verge frames those retention windows as the central driver of the internal access restrictions at Microsoft.
+Anthropic ties Fable 5 to its safety classifiers so that all prompts and outputs are retained for 30 days, and content flagged as violating Anthropic's usage policy can be kept for up to two years.
+Per Anthropic's own documentation, this data is not used for model training and access to it is logged, but the retention windows exist as a hard requirement and cannot be waived under an enterprise ZDR agreement.
+Anthropic's early figures show more than 95% of Fable 5 sessions involve no classifier fallback at all.

 Editorial analysis

 Companies integrating third-party models into customer-facing products commonly impose stricter internal controls when vendor retention policies change.
-Observed patterns in similar transitions: organisations often separate models that operate under Zero Data Retention from ones that do not, and route high-sensitivity workloads away from models with vendor-side logging.
+Observed patterns in similar transitions: organizations often segment models that operate under Zero Data Retention from those that do not, and route sensitive internal workloads away from models with vendor-side logging.

 What to watch

-Editorial analysis: Observers should watch for contract-level changes between Anthropic and large integrators, public statements from Microsoft or Anthropic clarifying retention mechanics, and whether other cloud vendors or platform partners apply similar internal access restrictions.
-These indicators will show whether this is an isolated governance decision or the start of a broader vendor-policy driven shift in enterprise model use.
+Observers should watch for contract-level changes between Anthropic and large integrators, public statements from Microsoft or Anthropic clarifying retention mechanics, and whether other cloud vendors or platform partners apply similar internal restrictions.
+These signals will indicate whether this is an isolated compliance decision or an early sign of a broader friction point between Mythos-class model capabilities and enterprise data governance requirements.

 Scoring Rationale